-Driving a vehicle in fog is regarded as the most harmful weather hazard, particularly if it is extremely dense fog or combined with other adverse weather conditions.
-Foggy conditions are the leading reason behind big multi-car pile ups.
+Driving a vehicle in fog is considered to be the most harmful weather hazard, particularly if it's extraordinarily dense fog or coupled with other unpleasant weather conditions.
+Foggy conditions are the biggest cause of large multi-car pile ups.
 However, there are some things you can do to lower your chances of needing Saint Louis car repair.
-These guidelines, given by Car Craft Chesterfield, will allow you to be safer on foggy Chesterfield, MO streets.
+These guidelines, given by Car Craft Auto Body, will allow you to be safer on foggy Saint Louis, MO streets.

 Slow It Down

-Inside thick fog, an extremely terrifying thing happens to people when they are driving.
-They unconsciously accelerate!
-Needless to say, we are all aware that speeding up in fog is the worst thing you could do, but fog produces an optical illusion.
-As you look out your car window, your body perceives that you're driving really slow.
-Since most people get nervous in fog, they do not look down at their speedometer.
-Over time, they begin going faster and faster.
-This is without a doubt the riskiest aspect of driving in fog.
+Inside dense fog, a very scary thing happens to individuals as they're driving.
+They unintentionally accelerate!
+Needless to say, we all know that speeding up in fog is the worst thing you could do, but fog makes an optical illusion.
+As you look out your windshield, your body perceives that you are going really slow.
+Since the majority of individuals get anxious in fog, they do not look down at their speedometer.
+Over time, they start going faster and faster.
+This is absolutely the riskiest part of driving in fog.
 Make a mindful effort to glance at your speedometer from time to time.
-There is a high probability you keep accelerating, without knowing it!
+There is a good chance you keep speeding up, without knowing it!

 Keep It Straight

-When driving any vehicle in fog in the St. Louis area, it's a smart idea to follow the lines on the road with your eyes.
-This is the ideal way to make sure you remain in your lane.
-Drivers are usually attracted to lights, and subconsciously, will drive toward lights.
-So it's better to watch the lines to ensure you are driving within your lane.
+When you're driving any vehicle in fog in the St. Louis area, it's a smart idea to follow the lines on the road with your eyes.
+This is the best way to make sure you remain in your lane.
+Drivers are generally drawn to lights, and unconsciously, will steer in the direction of lights.
+So it's far better to watch the lines to be sure you are driving in your lane.
 Just be sure you aren't fixating.
 You want to keep eyes moving.

 Follow Them Far

-A good following distance is crucial in fog.
-Most drivers will "bunch up" during foggy conditions because they feel it's easier to see.
-Traveling in fog is scary, but now isn't the time to follow too close.
-That is among the big reasons large pile-up's occur.
+A safe following distance is vital in fog.
+Many drivers will "bunch up" during foggy conditions mainly because they feel it's easier to see.
+Traveling in fog is scary, but now is not the time to follow too close.
+That is one of the big reasons massive pile-up's come about.

 Keep Them On

-Always keep your car headlights on when driving in foggy conditions to avoid a nasty auto body repair bill.
-Your daytime running lights aren't adequate.
-Lots of people turn their lights off as they feel their headlights are blinding them from reflecting off the fog, but you basically become a "ghost car" when this occurs.
-Your headlights are not so that you can see better, it is so other people can see you!
-If your vehicle features fog lights, use those as well.
-When driving in fog, it's extremely important to stay visible to other people.
+Always keep your headlights on when you're driving any vehicle in foggy conditions to avoid a nasty auto body repair bill.
+Your daytime running lights are not adequate.
+A lot of people turn their lights off as they feel their headlights are blinding them from reflecting off the fog, but you basically become a "ghost car" when this happens.
+Your headlights aren't to help you to see better, it is so other people can see you!
+If your vehicle is equipped with fog lights, utilize those as well.
+When traveling in fog, it's very important to stay visible to others.

 Keep Them Low

-Don't ever utilize your high beam headlights in foggy conditions.
-Your high beam headlights reflect off of the water vapor and actually lessen your field of vision.
-You might feel that your low beam headlights are doing the exact same thing, but again, keep them on.
-It's the most effective way for you to be seen.
+Don't ever use your high beam headlights in foggy environments.
+Your high beam headlights reflect off of the water vapor and in fact lower your visibility.
+You might feel that your low beam headlights are doing the same thing, but again, keep them on.
+It's the very best way for you to be seen.

 When It's Time To Stop

-On occasion, foggy conditions grow to be too thick to drive safely.
-If you find that you're exceeding your comfort zone, it could be best to stop until the fog lifts.
-Just remember – this is definitely a hazardous situation!
+At times, foggy conditions become too thick to drive safely.
+If you find that you're exceeding your comfort zone, it might be best to stop until the fog lifts.
+Bear in mind-- this is definitely dangerous situation!
 If you can't see, neither can anybody else.
-Try to get as far off the road as you can.
-Pull into a driveway, parking lot, rest area, side street, or any other place where you can escape heavy traffic flow.
+Try to get as far off of the road as possible.
+Pull into driveway, parking area, rest area, side street, or some other place where you can avoid heavy traffic flow.
 But if the roadway shoulder is your only choice, pull way over.
 Go into the grass if necessary.
-If there's a curb, drive over it and park on the other side of the curb.
+If there's a curb, drive on it and park on the opposite side of the curb.
 Stay buckled up and turn your lights off!
-When you leave your lights on, people might think you're driving on the roadway and rear-end you.
-Ensure that your foot is off of the brake pedal, and don't use your flashers.
-Keep all your lights off.
-If there is shelter close by, try to get there quickly.
-If not, stay inside your car and remain buckled up.
+When you leave your lights on, people might think you are driving your car on the roadway and rear-end you.
+Ensure that your foot is off the brake pedal, and do not use your flashers.
+Keep all of your lights off.
+If there's shelter close by, try to get there quickly.
+If not, stay within your car or truck and stay buckled up.

-Dense fog normally doesn't last a very long time.
-The fog might not completely go away, but stopping for a while should buy you some time and allow the fog to lift a little.
-Dense fog tends to migrate from area to area, unless you're in a valley where fog tends to settle.
-If the fog just worsens while you are parked, stay put.
-It's not worth risking your life to continue.
-But never forget, when traveling in fog, stopping on the shoulder of the road ought to be a last resort!
+Dense fog usually doesn't last a long time.
+The fog may not completely subside, but stopping for a while should buy you some time and allow the fog to lift a bit.
+Dense fog tends to migrate from area to area, unless you are in a valley where fog tends to settle.
+If the fog just gets worse while you are parked, stay put.
+It's not worth jeopardizing your life to carry on.
+But never forget, when traveling in fog, stopping on the shoulder of the road must be a last resort !

 Heavy Fog Doesn't Last Long

 Under most "normal" weather conditions, dense fog is temporary.
-Most frequently, you will encounter little patches of dense fog on mountain valleys, peaks, near wet open fields, and close to bodies of water like streams, rivers, and lakes.
-Whenever the atmosphere is very humid, you might even get spots of fog that seem to roll from place to place.
-In the worst conditions, generally occurring at night or in early morning hours, the fog could be very dense and cover a span of many miles.
-This is the most unsafe condition and is typically cautioned by fog advisories or warnings from the National Weather Service.
-Whenever fog warnings or advisories are released, simply do not drive (this is particularly true in fog warnings).
-It doesn't matter how great you and the other drivers on the roadway are, if you can't see, you can't possibly drive safely.
+Typically, you will come across small patches of dense fog on mountain valleys, peaks, near wet open fields, and near bodies of water such as streams, rivers, and lakes.
+Whenever the atmosphere is especially humid, you might even get patches of fog that seem to roll from one place to another.
+In the worst conditions, generally taking place at night or in early morning hours, the fog may be very dense and cover a span of many miles.
+This is the most unsafe condition and is often alerted by fog advisories or warnings from the National Weather Service.
+When fog warnings or advisories are issued, simply don't drive (this is particularly true in fog warnings).
+It doesn't matter how good you and the other drivers on the roadway are, if you can't see, you can't possibly drive safely.

-If you do end up having a Saint Louis auto accident in foggy conditions, consider taking your car to Car Craft Chesterfield.
-They serve men and women all over West County, Wildwood, Ballwin, and Chesterfield, MO with high quality auto body repairs.
+If you do end up having a Saint Louis auto accident in foggy conditions, think about taking your vehicle to Car Craft Auto Body.
+They serve men and women all around Saint Louis, Oakville, Chesterfield, and Bridgeton, Missouri with high quality auto body repairs.